Truth & reconciliation

 The Journey of Truth and Reconciliation at The Road

 We know that justice can mean different things to different people.
 For The Road, it means restoring Shalom (peace) or the relief from injustice.
-We talk about what this looks like in God's Kindom, in the bible, and why we need to engage with this issue and all its implications for our real lives in Calgary.
+We talk about what this looks like in God's Kindom, in the bible, and why we need to engage with this issue and all of its implications for our real lives in Calgary.

 "As people reconciled to God, how do we reconcile with our neighbour?
 What do we do now?”